Understand the Components#

 The four components#

 WinSyslog Configuration Client This is the administrative user interface.
-You use it to configure services, rulesets, filters, and actions.
+You use it to configure input services, rulesets, filters, and actions.
 Changes are made in the Configuration Client and then applied to the WinSyslog service.
 It is also where you send a test syslog message from the

 Toolsmenu.Interactive Syslog Viewer This is the live-view component for interactive monitoring.
 It does not show data automatically by itself.
 WinSyslog must forward messages to it via a rule.